 For the Birds Radio Program: French That's for the Birds

 I recently learned that some students at Ordean Junior High School in Duluth listen to this program before school in their French classroom, when they should be studying French.
 Uh oh–the jig is up.
 Today you guys are going to learn some French–at least some French that is for the birds.
-Unfortunately, my own knowledge of human languages is limited to English, Spanish, and Pig Latin, so I enlisted the aid of Jean Tonkin, the French teacher at Ordean, to enlighten all those listeners who have wanted to learn ornithology and how to speak French in one fell swoop.
+Unfortunately, my own knowledge of human languages is limited to English, Spanish, and Pig Latin, so I enlisted the aid of Jean Tonkin, the French teacher at Ordean, to enlighten all those listeners who have wanted to combine ornithology and French in one easy lesson.

 The most basic word, of course, is “bird.”

 (Jean–French for “oiseau”)

 The state bird of Minnesota, the common loon, which is also found in France, is called